spacemeshos/go-spacemesh/README.md

  - Add tests.
 There can never be enough tests.

 #### Next Steps...
-- Please read all the docs in `/docs`
+- Please read everything in `/docs`